mayavchung/mayavchung.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Research Scientist at the [Columbia University Climate School](https://www.climate.columbia.edu/).
 My research explores intersections between climate and human health, as well as global climate variability and change.
-I enjoy connecting different tools (climate models and observational data), timescales (seasonal to centennial), and processes spanning weather and climate.
+I enjoy connecting different tools (climate models and observational data), timescales (seasonal to decadal), and processes spanning weather and climate.

 I was previously a postdoc at the [High Meadows Environmental Institute](https://environment.princeton.edu/) and received my PhD in Atmospheric and Oceanic Sciences from Princeton University, where I was an HMEI Science, Technology, and Environmental Policy Fellow.
 I received my BA in Earth and Planetary Sciences from Harvard University.